Cheyenne Carron

 Cheyenne Carron (born 22 May 1976), is a French film director, screenwriter, and producer.

+She is famous for her movies The Apostle realeased in 2014 and the biographical movie about Jacques Hamel intitled A Life for the Others (2024).
+Her movie to The Beauty of the World was proposed to Oscar Fan Favorite in 2021.

 Biography

 Born on 22 May 1976, she was abandoned at the age of three months.
 She chose her first name in reference to her little foster brother, a Guatemalan Indian.
 Her foster family has adopted three children in addition to two natural children.